Billy Kidman: Filthy Animals (1999–2001)

-Following his first departure from the Filthy Animals, Kidman joined Vince Russo's New Blood stable, signalling another heel turn.
+In April, Kidman joined Vince Russo's New Blood stable, signalling another heel turn.
+At Spring Stampede, Kidman participated in a tournament for the vacant United States Heavyweight Championship, losing to Vampiro in the quarter-final round.
 Reflecting the gimmick of the New Blood, Kidman began acting as hotshot who refused to be held back by wrestlers beyond their prime.
-This led to the biggest feud of his career with Hulk Hogan, defeating him in three matches in a row.
-After the New Blood split up, Kidman became a face once more by entering a feud with Shane Douglas for the affection of his on-screen girlfriend Torrie Wilson.
+This led to the biggest feud of his career with Hulk Hogan, including a pinfall victory over Hogan in a handicap match.
+However, the rivalry concluded with back-to-back matches for Kidman against Hogan at Slamboree and The Great American Bash.
+The New Blood would then split up, leading Kidman to turn face as he entered a feud with Shane Douglas for the affection of his on-screen girlfriend Torrie Wilson.
 During the feud, Wilson turned on Kidman.
-Kidman was legitimately injured in a match at New Blood Rising in August 2000, when in a strap match, Douglas hung Kidman from the neck using the strap, and was forced to take several weeks off to recover.
+Kidman was legitimately injured in a strap match at New Blood Rising, when Douglas hung Kidman from the neck using the strap.
+Despite winning the match, Kidman was forced to take several weeks off to recover.
+At Fall Brawl, Kidman and Madusa lost to Douglas and Wilson in a scaffold match.

+Following the feud, Kidman began teaming with Mysterio Jr. again, thus joining Filthy Animals once again.
+At Halloween Havoc, Kidman and Mysterio failed to win the World Tag Team Championship from Mark Jindrak and Sean O'Haire in a triangle match, also involving The Boogie Knights.
+The duo then began feuding with KroniK after losing to them at Millennium Final.
+At Mayhem, Filthy Animals defeated Alex Wright and KroniK in a handicap match after KroniK abandoned Wright.
+Filthy Animals' next rivalry was against Jeff Jarrett and The Harris Brothers, losing to them in a street fight at Starrcade.
+They were also on the losing end against Team Canada in a penalty box match at Sin.

-Following the Douglas feud, Kidman began teaming with Mysterio Jr. again.
-They entered the Cruiserweight Tag Team Championship tournament, but lost in the finals to Elix Skipper and Kid Romeo.
-On the final episode of Nitro, Kidman and Mysterio Jr. won the title from Skipper and Romeo.
+In the spring of 2001, Kidman and Mysterio entered the Cruiserweight Tag Team Championship tournament, defeating Jason Lee and Johnny Swinger in the quarterfinals and 3 Count in the semifinals but lost in the finals to Elix Skipper and Kid Romeo at Greed.
+On the final episode of Nitro, Kidman and Mysterio Jr. won the titles from Skipper and Romeo.
 That night, the World Wrestling Federation (WWF) purchased WCW and Kidman's contract was picked up by the WWF.
+As a result, Kidman and Mysterio ended up as the final Cruiserweight Tag Team Champions in WCW history.